-Ellen Concepcion – President
+Ellen Concepcion – Executive Director

-Ellen is the co-founder and Director of New Leaf Collaborative and oversees the Community Science Workshop Program, she also teaches 7th & 8th grade science at Mare Island Technology Academy.
+Ellen is the co-founder and Executive Director of New Leaf Collaborative and oversees the Community Science Workshop Program, she also teaches 7th & 8th grade science at Mare Island Technology Academy.
 Through New Leaf Collaborative’s programs, Ellen hopes to inspire youth to learn, act and think creatively, confidently and responsibly and to introduce them to career options that lead to sustainable prosperity.

 Corinne has been teaching for 21 years in Japan and California.
 She believes that every student wants to succeed but may not know how.
 She sees her job as helping her students gain the strategies and skills that will help them become successful in class, in the community and in their future.
 Corinne co-founded the New Leaf Leadership Academy and Empowering Educators.